This website requires JavaScript.

 As you find patterns in customer behavior, you can predict what you should (or shouldn’t) do with your support team and product.

-For example, if you notice that people really love it when you improve your product or add new features, then your product team could put additional efforts there.
+For example, if you notice that people really love it when you improve your product or add new features, then your product team could put additional effort there.
+If your NPS sky-rocketed when you enabled chat support for paying customers, you should think about introducing it to all customers.

 Your company’s customer effort score indicates how much work your customers have to put in to get a resolution to their support inquiry.

-How does it help predict the future?
+How does CES help predict the future?

 You can use your indicators of high or low effort as a means to predict customer behavior, loyalty, and churn.
 Start by segmenting your customer base or questions to see which parts of your product or user experience are consistently ranked as high effort.